Adelaide Central Market: 19th century

-Expansion and redevelopment
+20th century

 On 8 February 1900, a foundation stone was laid by Mayoress Rosa Ware, in the presence of the Mayor of Adelaide, Arthur Ware.
 Shops were added as well as a refrigeration plant for fruit and fish.
 Electricity was added in 1902 to replace the gas lighting.
 Arcade shops were added in 1915 on the eastern side.
-At that stage, amusements were provided such as darts, billatelle shooting galleries, ball bowling, hoop-la, and cheap jacks.
+At that stage, amusements were provided such as darts, billatelle (a variation of billiards), shooting galleries, ball bowling, hoop-la and cheap jacks.
 The addition of other businesses, such as the Hampshire Hotel in 1911, the Moore's Department stores in 1914, and Her Majesty's Theatre also attracted customers.
 The Market opened for trading on Tuesday, commencing April 1920.

 In December 1922, the fish quarters of the Market were demolished and further arcades of 32 shops were added.

 On 27 December 1925, the northeastern quarters of the Market were partly damaged by a fire.
 In 1929, butchers' licenses for the Market were not renewed because of sanitary concerns.

-Redevelopment of the Market commenced on 18 January 1965 with the demolition of the east end facade on Grote Street and the addition of a car park.
+Prior to August 1965, the Market was known as the "City Market," and after that, it was known as the "Central Market".
+Redevelopment of the market commenced on 18 January 1965 with the demolition of the east end facade on Grote Street and the addition of a car park.
 The new market was opened on 17 June 1966 by Lord Mayor James Irwin.
-Prior to August 1965, the Market was known as the "City Market," and after that, it was known as the "Central Market".

-Addition of a supermarket

-Coles Supermarkets joined the neighboring Central Market Arcade in the Central Market precinct in June 1967.
+Coles Supermarkets joined the neighbouring Central Market Arcade in the Central Market precinct in June 1967.
 Further covered car parking was developed as well as the addition of a shopping complex.

-Fire

-On 22 June 1977, the Market's southern stall area was badly damaged in a fire.
+On 27 June 1977, the market's southern stall area was badly damaged in a fire.
 Major restoration was undertaken to repair the damage caused by the fire.
-At this time, there was new competition from local suburban shopping centers.
-The restoration was completed in 1987 and the damaged area was reopened by Lord Mayor James Jarvis on 14 April 1987.

-The Market currently has 76 stalls covering some 8,000 square meters and roughly 1,000 car park spaces.
+The restoration was completed in 1983.